 One hundred years ago in early October, Australia’s first seven Navy ships triumphantly entered Sydney Harbour marking a significant stride in Australia’s youthful history.
-With a sense of foreboding, within a year, these vessels were shipping young men to savage war fronts in Europe (see a video and more history).
+With a sense of foreboding, within a year, these vessels were shipping young men to savage war fronts in Europe.

 Various air displays including helicopters and the Air Force Precision Flying Squad (Roulettes) accompanied the naval display.
 Sixteen wooden tall ships from around the world elegantly sailed around the Harbour as part of the celebrations giving a wonderful touch of shipping of yesteryear while celebrations were capped with a grand fireworks display.

 This is a part one of a two part photo journey through the weekend’s celebration of Australia’s Naval centenary.